bobleesj/learn-swift-with-bob/course/swift-intermediate/class-struct-difference.md

   }
 }
 ```
-#### Create Struct Object
+### Create Instance

 ```swift
 var structObject = HumanStruct(name: "Bob")
 let newStructObject = structObject
 ```

 Change the name property of `structObject` to "Bobby".
-However, it has no effect on `newStructObject.name` because `newStructObject` is no relationship between the two objects.

 ```swift
 structObject.name = "Bobby"
 newStructObject.name // "Bob"
 ```

+However, it has no effect on `newStructObject.name` because `newStructObject` has no relationship.
+The graph below shows the fundamental difference between `value types` vs `reference types`.

 <img src="/course/swift-intermediate/assets/refernece-value-type-difference.png" alt="The difference in value type and reference type"/>

 ## One Difference in Mutability
+Due to the fundamental difference, there is an interesting discrepancy when it comes to `let`.

 ### Mutability in Classes